Fangyu-ict/GateTrimming/slimming/README.md

 # Network Slimming
 This is our implementations of Network Slimming.
-The requirements are the same as GT.
+The requirements are the same as Gate Trimming.

 ## Train with Sparsity